Division of Gilmore: Boundaries

+When the division was created in 1984, it originally included the areas of Goulburn, Southern Highlands and New South Wales South Coast, which were previously in the divisions of Hume, Eden-Monaro and Macarthur.
+In the 1992 redistribution, the seat was significantly shrunk in area, with most of the areas in the west lost to Hume, but gained further areas in the South Coast from the Throsby and Eden-Monaro.

+Gilmore lost all remaining areas in the Southern Highlands in the 2006 redistribution, but also gained Batemans Bay from Eden-Monaro.
+As a result, Gilmore was shrunk to cover only the South Coast, which it still covers as of 2026.
+In 2009, Gilmore lost Batemans Bay back to Eden-Monaro but gained the southern portion of Shellharbour from Throsby.
+These changes were largely reversed in 2016, losing Shellharbour to Whitlam (which replaced Throsby) and regaining Batemans Bay.

+In the 2024 redistribution, there were largely no changes to the boundaries.
+The only change was the loss of the small town of Tuross Head to Eden-Monaro.

 The division is located in the Shoalhaven and the southern Illawarra regions.
 It covers all of the Kiama and Shoalhaven local government areas, and the northern and central parts of the Eurobodalla.
-The most northerly part of the electorate is Minnamurra and the northern outskirts of Tuross Head.
+The most northerly part of the electorate is Minnamurra and the most southerly part is in the northern outskirts of Tuross Head.
 The western boundary includes much of the Budawang and Morton National Parks.

 Towns and suburbs includes Nowra, Minnamurra, Kiama, Gerringong, Berry, Kangaroo Valley, Bomaderry, Worrigee, Greenwell Point, Culburra Beach, Callala Bay, Sussex Inlet, Milton, Ulladulla, Batemans Bay and Moruya.